inpe-cdsr/catalog/quick-start.md

 ### Endpoints

-After running the docker compose, Nginx will serve all applications with the host and port you defined inside [env_files/nginx.env](./env_files/nginx.env) file (e.g. `http://localhost:8089`).
+After running the docker compose file, Nginx will serve all applications with the host and port you defined inside [env_files/nginx.env](./env_files/nginx.env) file (e.g. `http://localhost:8089`).

 The following endpoints are now available: